Cash rounding: Rounding with 0.50 intervals

 In practice, the proportion of transactions rounded upwards is greater, due to psychological pricing of items ending in 90–99 öre.
 Rounding is only done on the total sum of a purchase, which makes that effect smaller.
 In some shops, all prices are already rounded to the whole krone, so that no rounding takes place.

+This system is also used in India after the 25-paisa coin and lower denominations were demonetised in 2011.

+This system is also used in Nigeria since 2007, when all coins issued before 2006 were demonetised, leaving the 50 kobo coin the only circulating denomination below one naira.

 Rounding with 1.00 intervals

-The system used in Sweden since 30 September 2010 and used in Norway since 1 May 2012.
+The system used in Sweden since 30 September 2010 and used in Norway since 1 May 2012 when both countries withdrew their 50-öre/øre coins.